-- 1 MILD tries to resist most of the time - 2 MODERATE makes some effort to resist - 3 SEVERE yields to all obsessions without attempting to control them, but does so with some reluctance - 4 EXTREME completely and willingly yields to all obsessions - 5.
-Degree of Control Over Obsessive Thoughts - When you try to fight the thoughts, can you beat them? - How much control do you have over the thoughts?
-(In contrast to the preceding item on resistance, the ability of the patient to control his obsessions is more closely related to the severity of the intrusive thoughts. - 0 COMPLETE CONTROL - 1 MUCH CONTROL usually able to stop or divert obsessions with some effort and concentration. - 2 MODERATE CONTROL sometimes able to stop or divert obsessions - 3 LITTLE CONTROL rarely successful in stopping obsessions, can only divert attention with difficulty - 4 NO CONTROL experienced as completely involuntary, rarely able to even momentarily divert thinking
+1 - MILD tries to resist most of the time

+2 - MODERATE makes some effort to resist

+3 - SEVERE yields to all obsessions without attempting to control them, but does so with some reluctance

+4 - EXTREME completely and willingly yields to all obsessions

+5. Degree of Control Over Obsessive Thoughts

+- When you try to fight the thoughts, can you beat them? - How much control do you have over the thoughts?

+(In contrast to the preceding item on resistance, the ability of the patient to control his obsessions is more closely related to the severity of the intrusive thoughts.

+0 - COMPLETE CONTROL

+1 - MUCH CONTROL usually able to stop or divert obsessions with some effort and concentration.

+2 - MODERATE CONTROL sometimes able to stop or divert obsessions thinking

+3 - LITTLE CONTROL rarely successful in stopping obsessions, can only divert attention with difficulty

+4 - NO CONTROL experienced as completely involuntary, rarely able to even momentarily divert

 Name Date

 CY-BOCS COMPULSIONS CHECKLIST

-Check a all items that apply (Item marked "" may or not be OCD phenomena.)
+Check al l items that apply (Item marked '''' may or not be OCD phenomena.)

-Curren t Past Washing/Cleaning Compulsions
+Current Past Washing/Cleaning Compulsions

-Excessive or ritualized handwashing
+Current Excessive or ritualized handwashing

 Excessive or ritualized showering, bathing, toothbrushing, grooming, or toilet routine

 Excessive cleaning of items; such as personal clothes or important objects

 Other measures to prevent or remove contact with contaminants

 Other (Describe)

 Checking Compulsions

 Checking locks, toys, school books/items, etc.

 Checking associated with getting washed, dressed, or undressed.

 Checking that did not/will not harm others

 Checking that did not/will not harm self

-Checking that nothing terrible did/will happen

-Checking that did not make mistake
+Checking that nothing terrible did/will happen Checking that did not make mistake

-Checking tied to somatic obsessions
+Checking that did not make mistakeChecking tied to somatic obsessions

 Other (Describe)

-Demosting Dituals
+Other (Describe)

-Repeating Kituals
+Repeating Rituals

-Releading, erashing, or rewriting Need to represe routing activities (a.g. in/out doors, un/down from sheir)
+Rereading, erasing, or rewriting

-Need to repeat routine activities (e.g. m/out doors, up/down from chair)
+Need to repeat routine activities (e.g. in/out doors, up/down from chair)

+Other (Describe)

 Counting Compulsions

-Objects certain numbers words etc.
+Counting Compulsions Objects, certain numbers, words, etc.

 Describe:

 Ordering/Arranging

 Need for symmetry/evening up (e.g., lining items up a certain way or arranging personal items in

 specific patterns)

 Other (Describe)

 Hoarding/Saving Compulsion

 [distinguish from hobbies and concern with objects of monetary or sentimental value]

 Difficulty throwing things away, saving bits of paper, string, etc.

 Other (Describe)

-Excessive Comes/Superatitions Dehaviors

-Excessive Games/Supersitious Benaviors
+Excessive Games/Superstitious Behaviors

-[uisunguish from age appropriate magical games]
+[distinguish from age appropriate magical games]

-(e.g., array of benavior, such as stepping over certain spots on a floor, touching an object/self
+(e.g., array of behavior, such as stepping over certain spots on a floor, touching an object/self

+certain number of times as a routine game to avoid something bad from happening.)
 Other (Describe)